jump to:

 We realize that financing an education can be a challenge.
 We offer the following options to assist you when paying for your education.

-While the university is in alternate operations we are not able to accept credit card, cash or check payments in the University College office.
-There will be a delay in posting payments received by mail to student accounts, and course registration will be pending. - Credit Card
+We are currently not able to accept credit card, cash or check payments in the School of Continuing & Professional Studies office.
+There will be a delay in posting payments received by mail to student accounts, and course registration will be pending.

 Students can pay with a credit card online.
 MasterCard, Visa, Discover, and American Express are accepted.